 Occidental Announces First Quarter 2023 Results

-/EIN News/ -- HOUSTON, May 09, 2023 (GLOBE NEWSWIRE) -- Occidental (NYSE: OXY) today announced its first quarter 2023 financial results.
-The earnings release and accompanying financial schedules can be accessed via the Investor Relations section of the company’s website, oxy.com.
-The earnings release is also available on the U.S. Securities and Exchange Commission’s website at sec.gov.
+HOUSTON, May 09, 2023 (GLOBE NEWSWIRE) -- Occidental OXY today announced its first quarter 2023 financial results.
+The earnings release and accompanying financial schedules can be accessed via the Investor Relations section of the company's website, oxy.com.
+The earnings release is also available on the U.S. Securities and Exchange Commission's website at sec.gov.

 The company will hold a conference call to discuss the results on Wednesday, May 10, 2023, at 1 p.m.
 Eastern/12 p.m.
 Central.
 The conference call may be accessed by calling 1-866-871-6512 (international callers dial 1-412-317-5417) or via webcast at oxy.com/investors.
 Participants may pre-register for the conference call at https://dpregister.com/sreg/10176614/f8939f3814.